-- 8.1 Commercial ("C") Total Area 2.35 ha - 8.1.1 This zone is intended primarily for commercial developments, which may include uses such as office, shop, services, place of entertainment, eating place and hotel, functioning as a district commercial/shopping centre.
-The areas under this zoning are major employment nodes. - 8.1.2 Developments in this zone are subject to a maximum plot ratio of 12.0, except for the "C(1)" and "C(2)" sites which are subject to a maximum gross floor area (GFA) of 48 418m and 77 738m respectively.
+- 8.1 Commercial ("C") Total Area 2.19 ha - 8.1.1 This zone is intended primarily for commercial developments, which may include uses such as office, shop, services, place of entertainment, eating place and hotel, functioning as a district commercial/shopping centre.
+The areas under this zoning are major employment nodes. - 8.1.2 Developments in this zone are subject to a maximum plot ratio of 12.0, except for the "C(1)" and "C(2)" sites which are subject to a maximum gross floor area (GFA) of 48 418m2 and 77 738m2 respectively.
 In the circumstances set out in Regulation 22 of the Building (Planning) Regulations, the above specified maximum plot ratio/GFA may be increased by what is permitted to be exceeded under Regulation 22.
-This is to maintain flexibility for unique circumstances such as dedication of part of a site for road widening or public use. - 8.1.3 Trade Square at Cheung Sha Wan Road, Dragon Centre at Yen Chow Street, Lai Sun Commercial Centre at Cheung Sha Wan Road, Cheung Sha Wan Plaza at Cheung Sha Wan Road and 650 Cheung Sha Wan Road are zoned "C(1)" to "C(4)" "C(5)" respectively.
-Apart from the provision of public car/lorry parkscarparks within these existing developments, public transport termini are also provided within Dragon Centre and Cheung Sha Wan Plaza., requirement of Government accommodation for a post office with floor area accountable for plot ratio calculation will be included in the proposed commercial development at 650 Cheung Sha Wan Road zoned "C(5)". - 8.1.4 Taking into account the building height restrictions of the surrounding areas, developments within this zone are subject to maximum building heights of 100mPD or 120mPD. - 8.1.5 Minor relaxation of the plot ratio/GFA/building height restrictions may be considered by the Board on application under section 16 of the Ordinance.
+This is to maintain flexibility for unique circumstances such as dedication of part of a site for road widening or public use. - 8.1.3 Trade Square at Cheung Sha Wan Road, Dragon Centre at Yen Chow Street, Lai Sun Commercial Centre at Cheung Sha Wan Road, Cheung Sha Wan Plaza at Cheung Sha Wan Road are zoned "C(1)" to "C(4)" respectively.
+Apart from the provision of public car/lorry parksearparks within these existing developments, public transport termini are also provided within Dragon Centre and Cheung Sha Wan Plaza. - 8.1.4 Taking into account the building height restrictions of the surrounding areas, developments within this zone are subject to maximum building heights of 100mPD or 120mPD. - 8.1.5 Minor relaxation of the plot ratio/GFA/building height restrictions may be considered by the Board on application under section 16 of the Ordinance.
 The criteria given in paragraphs 7.6 and 7.7 above would be relevant for the assessment of minor relaxation of building height restrictions.
-Each application will be considered on its own merits.
+Each application will be considered on its own merits. - 8.1.6 However, for any existing building with plot ratio/GFA/building height already exceeding the relevant restrictions as stipulated on the Plan or in the Notes of the Plan, there is a general presumption against such application for minor relaxation unless under exceptional circumstances.

-- 8.1.6 However, for any existing building with plot ratio/GFA/building height already exceeding the relevant restrictions as stipulated on the Plan or in the Notes of the Plan, there is a general presumption against such application for minor relaxation unless under exceptional circumstances. - 8.1.7 To facilitate air ventilation, road widening and streetscape improvement of the Cheung Sha Wan Industrial/Business Area, a minimum building setback of 3.5m from the lot boundary abutting Cheung Shun Street shall be provided within the "C(4)" sub-area to improve east-west air/wind path.
+8.1.7 To facilitate air ventilation, road widening and streetscape improvement of the Cheung Sha Wan Industrial/Business Area, a minimum building setback of 3.5m from the lot boundary abutting Cheung Shun Street shall be provided within the "C(4)" sub-area to improve east-west air/wind path.
 Under exceptional circumstances, minor relaxation of the setback requirement may be considered by the Board on application under section 16 of the Ordinance.